 The AED training course is intended for employees who wish to provide First Aid and medical care by means of an AED in case of sudden cardiac arrest.
-Course participants must be in possession of a valid First Aid certificate or a CPR card and should be able to show proficient CPR skills.

 What does an AED care provider do?